 Phantom Liberty and the 2.0 update turn Cyberpunk 2077 into the game it should have been at launch, spy thriller included.

-Dogtown announces itself immediately.
-It's a walled-off district of Night City run by a warlord instead of a corporation, packed vertically with shanty towers and black-market clinics, and it drops V into a spy thriller that plays completely differently from the rest of Cyberpunk 2077.
-Idris Elba's Solomon Reed, an NUSA federal agent with his own tangled history in Night City, anchors the expansion's story, and he's one of the best-written characters CD Projekt Red has put in this game.
+I bounced off Cyberpunk 2077 in 2020 the way most people did, and I quit about nine hours in and left it alone for three years on the assumption it was a write-off.
+What got me back was a friend who kept sending screenshots of a district I didn't recognize.
+Dogtown is a walled-off part of Night City run by a warlord instead of a corporation, packed vertically with shanty towers and black-market clinics, and it drops V into a spy thriller that plays nothing like the rest of the game.
+Idris Elba's Solomon Reed, an NUSA federal agent with his own tangled history in the place, anchors the story and is the best-written character CD Projekt Red has put in this game, partly because Elba underplays him in a cast that mostly doesn't.

 “This is closer to the game they promised in 2020 than anything that shipped that year.”

-Dogtown itself holds up as a setting even after the main story wraps.
-Kurt Hansen's gang politics give the district a reason to feel lived-in rather than decorative, and the verticality of the place, stacked shanty towers connected by walkways and elevators, makes it feel distinct from anywhere else in Night City despite being a fraction of the size.
+Dogtown keeps working after the story wraps up.
+Kurt Hansen's gang politics make the district feel lived-in rather than decorative, and the stacked verticality, shanty towers strung together by walkways and elevators, reads like nowhere else in Night City despite covering a fraction of the area.